Falenos/cryptonight/README.md

 Some code splitting, type checking and code is still immature, sorry!!

-Did not have time to make the Chart responsive.

 Nextjs material-ui styled-components, new to all these, hope that my practices are not the worst!
 Anyway enjoy.

 ## Generic info